Build a Foundation for DevOps and Automation

 - IT Development Tools provide source control, builds and continuous integration.

 This group of applications is rarely well defined in IT organizations and the individual application ownership is distributed between Dev and Ops leadership.
 In many cases, DevOps initiatives can be simplified down to the creation of small teams that have end-to-end ownership of this delivery chain.
 And once there is end-to-end ownership, the obvious reaction is to simplify and automate processes.
-Thus, the adoption of DevOps Engineers and the exploding popularity of tools like Jenkins, Bamboo, Chef, Nolio and UrbanCode.
+Thus, the adoption of DevOps Engineers and the exploding popularity of tools like Jenkins, Bamboo, Chef, Nolio, UrbanCode and the ElectricCloud suite.

 IT Technology Platforms: